Low Carb Advice

 Low carbohydrate food recommendations

 SUGAR: All sugars (white sugar, brown sugar, honey, molasses, etc.) are directly converted to glucose in your bloodstream.
-Ideally, they should ALL be avoided as they will all cause spikes in your blood glucose levels.
+Ideally, they should be avoided as much as possible as they will all cause spikes in your blood glucose levels.

 FATS: Choose healthy sources of fat, although beware that too much can cause weight gain.
 Seed oils are highly processed and are considered by some experts to be unhealthy.
 Olive oil and coconut oil can be used.
-You can use small amounts of butter instead of margarine.
+You can use butter instead of margarine.
 Avocados and nuts (particularly almonds and walnuts) in moderation are also good sources of healthy fats.

 DESSERTS: Desserts are usually high in sugar and can increase cravings for more sweet foods.
 If you have a sweet tooth the recommended approach is to avoid having desserts, cakes and biscuits at home.
 Combine berries with plain Greek yoghurt or double cream or use some of the recipes in the Low Carb Diabetes Cookbook for sweet treats.